 If you live outside of Australia, Canada or the UK, you may wish to choose express shipping during these times of uncertain delivery for standard shipping.

 **Hello Cup is not responsible for taxes and customs duties charged by some countries.**

 Our emails with order receipts and tracking information occasionally end up in spam / junk folders – so don’t think we are ignoring you if you haven’t heard from us!
 If you have any questions about your order email us: email@example.com

-If for some reason we’ve managed to muddle up your order, send us an email to email@example.com and we’re sort it out pronto.
+If for some reason we’ve managed to muddle up your order, send us an email to firstname.lastname@example.org and we'll sort it out pronto.

 We cannot refund any Hello Cups, Hello Liners or Hello Go which have been used or if the packaging has been opened.

 We take quality control seriously but if for some reason you think a faulty product has sneakily slipped under our radar, please contact us within 60 days at firstname.lastname@example.org so we can sort it out.